-Advantage Wollongong is a partnership between Wollongong City Council, UOW and the NSW Government.
+Advantage Wollongong is a partnership between Wollongong City Council, UOW and the NSW Department of Premier and Cabinet.
 The partnership has a long term, strategic approach to creating sustainable new jobs and productive investment for Wollongong achieved through the facilitation of significant new business investment projects.
 Advantage Wollongong focusses on attracting new businesses by promoting Wollongong as a superior business location in key growth sectors and has developed a range of promotional resources and activities, aligned to the target sectors.